natalie-kate/date-night/README.md

 -   If user gets result of getting food delivered there are links to Uber Eats, Deliveroo and Just Eat.
 Likewise with the other staying in results, there are useful links too.

 -   If users initial option is Go out.
-Then their result will have a google map showing them where the cinema, or restaurants or clubs etc are.
+Then their result will have a Google Map showing them where the cinema, or restaurants or clubs etc are.
 This can either be via the use my location button or by area of their choice via the input box.

 -  On the map, the markers will show name and address of place when clicked and when another is clicked will close the current info and open the new one.